maksimenkovl/brain_activity_in_ethical_AV_decisions/README.md

 5. Calculates wavelet power in the frequency band of 4–30 Hz using the Morlet wavelet for each trial.
 6. Averages wavelet power across three frequency bands of interest: theta-band (4-8 Hz), alpha-band (8-12 Hz), and beta-band (15-30 Hz).

 As a result, the following output files are generated: '1_alpha_Video.mat', '1_theta_Video.mat', and '1_beta_Video.mat' containing time evolution of the wavelet power in three frequency bands at each EEG sensor for each scene.
-For the picture-based scenes, one should execute MATLAB file ‘EEG_PREPROCESSING_TEXT.m’.
+For the picture-based scenes, one should execute MATLAB file [EEG_PREPROCESSING_TEXT.m](https://github.com/maksimenkovl/brain_activity_in_ethical_AV_decisions/blob/f1af8a994671e5747dab142cd3cadb26b3d5937e/EEG_PREPROCESSING_TEXT.m).
 The output files can be found in the folder [_preprocessed_eeg_data_](https://github.com/maksimenkovl/brain_activity_in_ethical_AV_decisions/tree/843d33e60d8d8678819172f2fb5bdc20493ebfb7/preprocessed_eeg_data)

 >[!NOTE]
 >All EEG processing steps are executed using the Fieldtrip toolbox, available for download at https://www.fieldtriptoolbox.org/.
->Processing also requires the updated list of EEG channel names ‘CHANS.mat’.
+>Processing also requires the updated list of EEG channel names [CHANS.mat](https://github.com/maksimenkovl/brain_activity_in_ethical_AV_decisions/blob/f1af8a994671e5747dab142cd3cadb26b3d5937e/CHANS.mat).

 ### Comparing spatial distributions of the wavelet power between picture-based and video-based scenes

 To compare the spatial distributions of the wavelet power between picture-based and video-based scenes, we need to average data across the time interval between the scene start and button press.
 This information is stored in the protocol files, such as ‘RT_protocol_1_Text.xlsx’.
 The comparison process is three fold:

-1. The Python script ‘FORM_SUBJECT-SPECIFIC_ERSP_DATA_VIDEO.ipynb’ reads the preprocessed EEG data of each subject in three frequency bands (‘1_theta_Video.mat’, ‘1_alpha_Video.mat’, and ‘1_beta_Video.mat’) and their corresponding protocols (‘RT_protocol_1_Text.xlsx’).
+1. The Python script [FORM_SUBJECT-SPECIFIC_ERSP_DATA_VIDEO.ipynb](https://github.com/maksimenkovl/brain_activity_in_ethical_AV_decisions/blob/f1af8a994671e5747dab142cd3cadb26b3d5937e/FORM_SUBJECT-SPECIFIC_ERSP_DATA_VIDEO.ipynb) reads the preprocessed EEG data of each subject in three frequency bands (‘1_theta_Video.mat’, ‘1_alpha_Video.mat’, and ‘1_beta_Video.mat’) and their corresponding protocols (‘RT_protocol_1_Text.xlsx’).
 It then aggregates wavelet power over time and all scenes using the median value and combines the data of all subjects together.
 As a result, it returns three files: ‘ERSP_VIDEO_THETA.csv’, ‘ERSP_VIDEO_ALPHA.csv’, and ‘ERSP_VIDEO_BETA.csv’.
 Each file is a 2D array representing values of the wavelet power for a particular frequency band for 40 subjects and all EEG sensors.

-2. Similarly, the Python script ‘FORM_SUBJECT-SPECIFIC_ERSP_DATA_PICTURE.ipynb’ performs the same operations for the picture-based scenes and returns three files: ‘ERSP_TEXT_THETA.csv’, ‘ERSP_TEXT_ALPHA.csv’, and ‘ERSP_TEXT_BETA.csv’.
+2. Similarly, the Python script [FORM_SUBJECT-SPECIFIC_ERSP_DATA_PICTURE.ipynb](https://github.com/maksimenkovl/brain_activity_in_ethical_AV_decisions/blob/f1af8a994671e5747dab142cd3cadb26b3d5937e/FORM_SUBJECT-SPECIFIC_ERSP_DATA_PICTURE.ipynb) performs the same operations for the picture-based scenes and returns three files: ‘ERSP_TEXT_THETA.csv’, ‘ERSP_TEXT_ALPHA.csv’, and ‘ERSP_TEXT_BETA.csv’.
 Each file is a 2D array representing values of the wavelet power for a particular frequency band for 40 subjects and all EEG sensors.

-3. Subsequently, the Python script ‘COMPARE_ERSP_DATA_PICTURE_VS_VIDEO.ipynb’ loads the files ‘ERSP_VIDEO_THETA.csv’, ‘ERSP_VIDEO_ALPHA.csv’, and ‘ERSP_VIDEO_BETA.csv’, as well as ‘ERSP_TEXT_THETA.csv’, ‘ERSP_TEXT_ALPHA.csv’, and ‘ERSP_TEXT_BETA.csv’.
+3. Subsequently, the Python script [COMPARE_ERSP_DATA_PICTURE_VS_VIDEO.ipynb](https://github.com/maksimenkovl/brain_activity_in_ethical_AV_decisions/blob/f1af8a994671e5747dab142cd3cadb26b3d5937e/COMPARE_ERSP_DATA_PICTURE_VS_VIDEO.ipynb) loads the files ‘ERSP_VIDEO_THETA.csv’, ‘ERSP_VIDEO_ALPHA.csv’, and ‘ERSP_VIDEO_BETA.csv’, as well as ‘ERSP_TEXT_THETA.csv’, ‘ERSP_TEXT_ALPHA.csv’, and ‘ERSP_TEXT_BETA.csv’.
 It performs the comparison of wavelet power between the picture-based and video-based scenes using statistical tests and permutation-based correction for multiple comparisons.

 >[!NOTE]
 >This analysis requires the MNE toolbox.
->The list of EEG sensor names should be read from file 'EEG_SENSOR_NAMES.xlsx'.
+>The list of EEG sensor names should be read from file [EEG_SENSOR_NAMES.xlsx](https://github.com/maksimenkovl/brain_activity_in_ethical_AV_decisions/blob/f1af8a994671e5747dab142cd3cadb26b3d5937e/EEG_SENSOR_NAMES.xlsx).

 ### Comparing temporal evolution of the wavelet power between picture-based and video-based scenes

 To compare how the temporal evolution of wavelet power differs between picture-based and video-based scenes, EEG sensors are categorized into four groups based on anatomical regions: frontal, central, occipital+parietal, and temporal.
 Wavelet power within each region is aggregated using the median value.
 The resulting waveforms are compared for power between the picture-based and video-based scenes using statistical tests and permutation-based correction for multiple comparisons.

-These operations are performed by running the Python script ‘COMPARE_ERSP_WAVEFORMS_PICTURE_VS_VIDEO.ipynb’.
+These operations are performed by running the Python script [COMPARE_ERSP_WAVEFORMS_PICTURE_VS_VIDEO.ipynb](https://github.com/maksimenkovl/brain_activity_in_ethical_AV_decisions/blob/f1af8a994671e5747dab142cd3cadb26b3d5937e/COMPARE_ERSP_WAVEFORMS_PICTURE_VS_VIDEO.ipynb).
 It reads the preprocessed EEG data of each subject in three frequency bands ('1_theta_Video.mat', '1_alpha_Video.mat', and '1_beta_Video.mat' for video-based scenes, and '1_theta_Text.mat', '1_alpha_Text.mat', and '1_beta_Text.mat' for picture-based scenes) and their corresponding protocols ('RT_protocol_1_Video.xlsx' and 'RT_protocol_1_Text.xlsx').

 >[!NOTE]
 >This analysis requires the MNE toolbox.